pyOpenSci/lessons/running-code/execute-script.md

 scripts can be run as commands.
 However, only one Python can be registered at a time, so all Python scripts run this way will use the same Python environment.

-Additionally, most Windows Python installs come with the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) which, in addition to allowing specifying the version of Python to run, can also read shebang lines and emulate some of that behavior.
+Additionally, most Windows Python installs come with the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows).
+This launcher allows you to specify the version of Python to run and also can read shebang lines and emulate some of that behavior.
-This allows for shebang lines to be re-used between Linux, macOS, and Windows systems.
-However, on Windows the command must still be prefaced with another command (`py`).
+This allows you to reuse shebang lines between Linux, macOS, and Windows systems.
+However, on Windows, the command must still be prefaced with another command (`py`).

 ```bash